Table of Contents -- hold CTRL+F for easy use

 Planet Irk, Irken Society and the History of the Tallest

-The Irken homeworld is a very large planet; being several times the size of Jupiter, Irk is one of the bigger known planets in existence.
+The Irken homeworld is a very large terrestrial planet; being only slightly bigger than Neptune, Irk is one of the bigger known planets in existence.
 The three main moons that circle around Irk's orbit are known as Ikchs, Soecl, and Niisir.
 The planet also has several more natural satellites due to its size, but none hold the importance of these three.
 Ikchs is a light crystalline blue in colour, and possesses the frozen form of the liquid within Irk’s underwater lakes on its surface; ammonia.
 Soecl is the red moon, and is known for the high concentration of rust-coloured minerals on its surface; this moon also has a much higher temperature than anywhere else close to Irk due to some volcanic activity, so it's not uncommon to see it become a destination for those who've grown tired of the cold winters upon the planet.
 Niisir is the violet rock that orbits the planet, and is perhaps one of the most beautiful sights of Irk due to the fact that it bathes part of the surface in several shades of amethyst-like light during the night hours.
 Niisir is also the oldest of Irk's satellites, having been the first to be created during the planet's formation.

 Irk's Ancient History: Most of Irk's history is very well documented; Irkens are very arrogant by nature, so documenting their glorious pasts is and seems to always have been a must.
 Obviously the much older history of Irk is a grey area, as documentation was harder to do and, as with all civilisations, writing and language changed over time; the fact that Irk was a divided planet constantly at war with itself for a very long time before its unification didn't help, either.
 However, as the unification of Irk is, arguably, the most important event in its history, it was quite well-documented by all the Irken clans of old, and there are many sources to gather information from.